haiciyang/Denoising-TIMIT/README.md

-# Test AdaRound on audio data
+# Test AdaBound on audio data